Week 5: Advising and Support Network

 Your Resident Assistant

 Your residential community at Oberlin will be an important part of your first-year experience.
-Whether you choose to live in a First-Year Residential Experience community, an identity-based community, a language house, a themed space, or traditional housing, you will have a Resident Assistant (RA) who is committed to helping you feel supported and welcomed.
+Whether you choose to live in a First-Year Residential Experience community, an intercultural exchange community, a language house, a themed space, or traditional housing, you will have a Resident Assistant (RA) who is committed to helping you feel supported and welcomed.

 All RAs are fellow students who serve as leaders and community-builders in their residential communities.
 Throughout the year, your RA will help you navigate important processes like creating roommate agreements, host events to help you get to know your fellow residents, and serve as a general resource for any questions you may have.